akka/akka-distributed-workers-scala.g8/docs/src/main/paradox/running.md

 ## Run the Application

-Open the <a href="#run" class="shortcut">Run</a> tab and select `worker.Main` followed by Restart.
-On the left-hand side we can see the console output, which is logging output from nodes joining the cluster, the simulated work and results.

-The <a href="#code/src/main/scala/worker/Main.scala" class="shortcut">worker.Main</a>
-starts three actor systems in the same JVM process.
-It can be more interesting to run them in separate processes. <b>Stop</b> the application in the
-<a href="#run" class="shortcut">Run</a> tab and then open three terminal windows.
+When running the applicaiton without parameters it runs a six node cluster within the same JVM.
+It can be more interesting to run them in separate processes.
+Open three terminal windows.

 In the first terminal window, start the first seed node with the following command: